 “Look around, angel boy.”
 Shelby replied.
 “It already happened.”

 Black crooked legs crawled across the surface.
 The creature calculating every step, scanning its surrounding for potential threats.
-If its 8 eyes could see further, it would have spotted the much larger Katherine Ritter studying it as it moved along her arm.
-The sun had been out for an hour, and she was patiently waiting for the crew to show up.
+If its 8 eyes had the ability to see further, it would have spotted the much larger Katherine Ritter studying it as it moved along her arm.
+The sun had been out for an hour, and she patiently waited for the crew to show up.

-Last night been wasted babysitting the Englishman, to ensure that he didn’t make a run for it.
-At first light of day she had knocked on his door and dragged him down to the train station, where they had gone straight to work on the railroad crane, and now she was trying not to blow his head off.
-The flatliner would randomly attempt to either pick her up, or make her angry.
+Last night she wasted babysitting the Englishman, to ensure he didn’t make a run for it.
+At first light she had knocked on his door and dragged him down to the train station.
+There, they had gone straight to work on the railroad crane, and now she was trying not to blow his head off.
+The flatliner would randomly attempt to either flirt, or make her angry.
 There was no in-between.
 She wondered if this was a deliberate smokescreen, or if he truly was as brain-dead as she feared.

-Working for Baron Kriminel was a damn chore, and one she had done for too many years; ever since Papa Ghede had sent her down to protect his son.
+Working for Baron Kriminel was a damn chore.
+One she had done for too many years; ever since Papa Ghede had sent her down to protect his son.
 Had they learned nothing from FarHaven?
 How fragile these towns were?
-By disabling the supply train everyone would end up starving.
-The deal with the Tunnelers would fall through, rendering the public hopelessly dependent on the them.
-The towns had hitched their eggs in one basket, and someone had taken advantage of it.
+By disabling the supply train, everyone would starve.
+The deal with the Tunnelers would fall through, rendering the public hopelessly dependent on them.
+The towns had hitched their eggs in one basket, and someone must have taken advantage of it.
 A calculated decision.
 A strategic move.
 It’s what she would have done.
-She would have a crew at the train, ready to pick off anyone foolish enough to come back, and then she would slowly starve the 4 outskirts into submission.
+She would have a crew at the train wreck, ready to pick off anyone foolish enough to come back.
+Then she would slowly starve the 4 outskirts into submission.
 Hell, it wouldn’t take long.
 Why wasn’t the Baron joining them?
-He was treating this as if it was a local problem.
+He was treating this as a local problem.
 It wasn’t.
 They should have warned Le Choix days ago.

 She turned her head.